-Both Jenkins and I considered whether Transaction Corrections could be a source of the branch discrepancies.
-Jenkins examined Transaction Corrections relating to credit/debit card and banking transactions and identified relevant Transaction Corrections to the value of £1,840 (Appendix G).
-I have take a slightly wider scope of transactions of interest which have a total absolute value of £ -19,257.21 and absolute value of £ 82,918.35 (Appendix J).
+Both myself and Jenkins considered whether Transaction Corrections could be a source of the branch discrepancies.
+Jenkins limited his examination to Transaction Corrections to credit/debit card and banking transactions and identified relevant Transaction Corrections to the value of £1,840 (Appendix G).
+I have take a slightly wider scope of transactions of interest which have a total absolute value of £ - 19,257.21 and absolute value of £ 82,918.35 (Appendix J). ~~I'll look at that in more detail.
+I've not had time to do that yet.
+Note that I did not limit my examination as described, but I do accept that I ignored requests for Evidence.~~

-Jenkins acknowledges in his e-mail that he is unable to comment on the integrity of the processes used by Post Office Limited to create Transaction Corrections or the operating processes used to generate them.
+Jenkins acknowledges in his e-mail that he is unable to comment on the integrity of the processes used by Post Office Limited to create Transaction Corrections or the operating processes used to generate them. ~~Agreed.~~